mediafinger/rabbitmq_info/PITCHME.md

 * consumer counts the number of messages before sending an `ack` when the `prefetch_count` was reached
 * when connection dies, all messages of the current batch are re-queued
 * reject a batch of `multiple` messages by sending a `basic.nack`®, they will be re-queued
+* this can result in messages being send multiple times
 * lightweight system that allows for high throughput rates
 * needs benchmarking to find the perfect prefect_count per queue